deepset-ai/haystack/docs/_src/usage/usage/document_store.md

 <!-- _comment: !!
 Diagrams of inverted index / document embeds !! -->
 <!-- _comment: !!
 Make this a tab element to show how different datastores are initialized !! -->
-## Choosing the right document store
+## Choosing the Right Document Store

-The Document stores have different characteristics.
+The Document Stores have different characteristics.
 You should choose one depending on the maturity of your project, the use case and technical environment:

 <div class="tabs tabsdschoose">